julienshim/combined_korean_vocabulary_list/README.md

-# Korean Vocabulary Database Seed
+# Korean Vocabulary Database Seed (Version 2025.03.01)

-## UPDATE 2/28/2025 - THIS REPOSITORY WILL BE REVISITED SOON

-Programatically combining the National Institute of the Korean Language and TOPIK vocabulary list for future database seeding via Python 3, outputting to TSV.
+Using Python 3 to programmatically combine vocabulary lists from the National Institute of the Korean Language and TOPIK, outputting to TSV for future database seeding.

 ## Original Sources